Energy & Water Hardship Assistance Form

 Instructions

-• Fill in this form to apply to ACAT for Energy & Water Hardship Assistance.
+• Fill in this form to apply to ACAT for energy and water hardship assistance.

 • You must fill in the fields marked with an asterisk (*)

-• Please ensure you have contacted your utility about their Hardship Programme before submitting this form.
+• Please ensure you have contacted your utility about their hardship program before submitting this form.

-• After we receive your form, we will contact you on the next business day to discuss your application.
+• After we receive your form, we will contact you within three business days to discuss your application.

-• If you have already been disconnected or are under threat of immediate disconnection - please contact us on (02) 6207 1740.
+• If you have already been disconnected, or if you need help to fill in this form - please contact us on (02) 6207 1740.

 1. Applicant details